ucbdrive/3d-vehicle-tracking/3d-tracking/README.md

 ```

 ## License
+This work is licensed under BSD 3-Clause License.
+See [LICENSE](../LICENSE) for details.
 Third-party datasets and tools are subject to their respective licenses.

 If you use our code/models in your research, please cite our paper: